-Table 26: PROGRAM Operations
+Table 28: PROGRAM Operations

 Operation Name Description/Conditions PAGE PROGRAM (02h) A PROGRAM operation changes a bit from 1 to 0.
 DUAL INPUT FAST PROGRAM (A2h) When the operation is in progress, the write in progress bit is set to 1.
 EXTENDED DUAL INPUT FAST PROGRAM (D2h) The write enable latch bit is cleared to 0, whether the operation is suc- cessful or not.
 The status register and flag status register can be polled QUAD INPUT FAST PROGRAM (32h) for the operation status.
-When the operation completes, the write in EXTENDED QUAD INPUT FAST PROGRAM (38h) progress bit is cleared to 0.
+When the operation completes, the write in EXTENDED QUAD INPUT FAST PROGRAM (38h) for the operation status.
+When the operation completes, the write in progress bit is cleared to 0.
 An operation can be paused or resumed by the PROGRAM/ERASE SUSPEND or PROGRAM/ERASE RESUME command, respectively.
 If the bits of the least significant address, which is the starting address, are not all zero, all data transmitted beyond the end of the current page is programmed from the starting address of the same page.
-If the number of bytes sent to the device exceed the maximum page size, pre- viously latched data is discarded and only the last maximum page-size number of data bytes are guaranteed to be programmed correctly with- in the same page.
-If the number of bytes sent to the device is less than the maximum page size, they are correctly programmed at the specified addresses without any effect on the other bytes of the same page.
+If the number of bytes sent to the device exceed the maximum page size, previously latched data is discarded and only the last maximum page-size number of data bytes are guaranteed to be programmed correctly within the same page.
+If the number of bytes sent to the device sent to the device is less than the maximum page size, they are correctly programmed at the specified addresses without any effect on the other bytes of the same page.